CMB lensing power spectrum without noise bias: Standard CMB lensing power spectrum estimation

 Intuitively, it makes sense we need two powers of the temperature field to build an estimator.
 This is because we assume the CMB is isotropic and homogeneous when emitted therefore independent modes of $T_\vl^0$ are statistically independent.
 However, as we saw in \Eq{TT}, weak lensing of CMB introduces correlations between previously independent modes.
 Thus it should be possible to extract the lensing potential that causes this lensing by considering pairs of modes $T_\vl, T_{\vL-\vl}$ and seeing what kind of correlations we have measured.

-Using this estimator for the lensing potential $\kappa_\vL$ we can now study the power spectrum of the lensing potential by first considering the two point function of our estimator for the lensing potential:
+Using this estimator for the lensing potential $\kappa_\vL$ we can now study the power spectrum of the lensing potential by first considering the two-point function of our estimator for the lensing potential:

 This estimate for the lensing power spectrum has several significant noise biases which can helpfully be denoted by $N^{(i)}$ biases.